mdn/content/files/en-us/web/api/videoframe/index.md

 A `VideoFrame` object can be created or accessed in a number of ways.
 The {{domxref("MediaStreamTrackProcessor")}} breaks a media track into individual `VideoFrame` objects.

-A `VideoFrame` is a {{domxref("CanvasImageSource")}} and has a constructor that accepts a `CanvasImageSource`, this means that a frame can be created from an image or video element.
+A `VideoFrame` is a {{domxref("CanvasImageSource")}} and has a constructor that accepts a `CanvasImageSource`.
+This means that a frame can be created from an image or video element.

 A second constructor enables the creation of a `VideoFrame` from its binary pixel representation in a {{domxref("BufferSource")}}.